SimonKenyonShepard/docs/remoteTeamsCatalogue.md

 This model has a bad reputation, and maybe rightly so.
 In this set-up a cross-functional team may be split up so one part of the team is onsite and the other off-shore for example : the ‘creative’ part of the team is on-site in the HQ and the developers are off-shore in another delivery centre.
 The teams are often split across lines such as creativity/strategy/project management/front-end development/backend development/devOps with different groups tending to be bundled in locations like creativity/strategy/project management/front-end development at HQ and backend development/devOps off-shore.
 Honestly, I’ve mostly never seen this work well.
 With quite a lot of effort up-front to bring the whole team together to bond at the start of the project I’ve seen it functional but it takes a lot of effort and a lot of waste in terms of handovers.
-One of the few positives of this method, I have seen instances where the ‘noise’ from the parent organisation was so intrusive to development, that having a sheltered the off-shore team gave them room to get stuff done, but at best this is failure demand and solving the main problem would be a better solution.
+In one of the few positives of this method, I have seen instances where the ‘noise’ from the parent organisation was so intrusive to development, that having a sheltered the off-shore team gave them room to get stuff done, but at best this is failure demand and solving the main problem would be a better solution.
-Overall it’s much easier to take a bonded team and split them geographically by discipline than it is to take a number of disciplines who have never met, might have different cultures and try and get them to bond remotely.
+One learning from this setup - it’s much easier to take a bonded team and split them geographically by discipline than it is to take a number of disciplines who have never met, might have different cultures and try and get them to bond remotely.

 #### Pros
 * Can be a useful for teams if there is a lot of noise/thrashing/variability/chaos in HQ that prevents people getting things done.